grechaw/dear_programmer/A_Few_Thoughts_1.md

 One brutish way to put this - if you do not understand one of the most important components of the system (eg. human) you are going to fail.

-Programming better is not going to help you understand humans better.
+Learning how to program better is probably not going to help you understand humans better.

 * Learn a little [philosphy](https://en.wikipedia.org/wiki/Outline_of_philosophy)
 * Learn a little [ethics](https://en.wikipedia.org/wiki/Programming_ethics)